Fuyukai/Kyoukai/docs/routing.rst

 Advanced Routing
 ================

-Routing in Kyōkai works based on regular expressions.
+Routing in Kyoukai works based on regular expressions.

 **Please note that routes are matched in the order they are defined.**